Television and film producers are the unsung heroes of movies, TV programs, theatre, commercials, and other performing arts productions.

-See below for a list of the five biggest skills producers need to have, as well as a full list of skills required from producers.
+Here is a list of the five primary skillsets producers need to have, as well as examples of related skills used by successful producers.

 Organization / Scheduling